vladkramarov/twitter_stance_on_ukraine/README.md

 - The actual app is deployed on Elastic Beanstalk.
 AWS Codepipeline is used for CI/CD.
 The code to the app is in [application](application.py); the actual app can be found [here](http://twitterukraine-env.eba-ybme3mms.us-east-1.elasticbeanstalk.com/)

+## 7. Issues
+- Very high latency, when updating the main chart.
+Every callback queries new dataset from the DB, and it is slow.
+Please be patient for now :)